basho/basho_docs/source/languages/en/riakcs/cookbooks/configuration/configuration-reference.md

    ]},
 ```

-This example changes default timeout of each primitive put and get
+This example changes the default `timeout` of each primitive put and get
-call to Riak, from default 60 seconds to 5 seconds to improve latency,
-with the cost of more frequent timeout error possibility.
-This example
+call to Riak from the default 60 seconds to 5 seconds, which will improve latency at the possible cost of more frequent timeout errors.
+It
-also changed default timeout of storage calculation call timeout on
+also changes the `mapred_timeout` of the storage calculation call timeout on
-each bucket, from default 60 seconds to 20 minutes, considering the
+each bucket from the default 60 seconds to 20 minutes, which increases the
-duration of storage calculation proportionally increases to the number
+duration of storage calculation proportionally to the number
 of keys in a bucket.

 {{/1.5.3-}}

 {{#1.5.3+}}

-In Riak 1.5.3 or later, configurations under `riakc` section have
-became unavailable.
-Timeouts become configurable depending on each
+In Riak 1.5.3 or later, configurations under `riakc` section are unavailable.
+Timeouts are configurable depending on each
 access case.
-This enables fine grained tuning, or ad-hoc reaction in
+This enables fine grained tuning or ad-hoc reaction in
 production environment issues.
 These items are only configurable in
 `riak_cs` section of `advanced.config`.
 All units in the chart below
 are milliseconds.